Associate Professor of Psychology

 Courses typically taught:

-Undergraduate Level Courses: Multicultural Psychology; Statistics; Social Psychology; Psychology of Women; Research; Positive Psychology; Senior Seminar: Psychology’s Place in Interdisciplinary Animal Studies; Introduction to Women’s & Gender Studies; Women’s & Gender Studies Practicum; Special Topics: Psychology and Activism; Special Topics: Psychology of Culture Shock
+Undergraduate Level Courses: Multicultural Psychology; Statistics; Social Psychology; Psychology of Women; Research; Senior Seminar: Psychology’s Place in Interdisciplinary Animal Studies; Introduction to Women’s & Gender Studies; Women’s & Gender Studies Practicum; Special Topics: Psychology and Activism; Special Topics: Psychology of Culture Shock

 Brief description of research interests: My overlapping teaching and scholarship interests include social psychology, qualitative research methods, discrimination, activism, diversity, intergroup relations, group identity, gender socialization, mentoring and rites of passage, psychology of utopian community and well-being, and animals and social justice.

 Bean, N, Lucas, L, Hyers, L. L. (In press).
 Mentoring in higher education should be the norm to assure success:

 Lessons learned from the Faculty Mentoring Program, Mentoring and Tutoring Journal.

 Hyers, L. L. & Shive, G. (2013).
 Building a solid foundation for our majors with the introductory psychology

 course, Psychology Learning & Teaching, 12 (2), 147-158.

 Hyers, L. L. & Merskin, D. (2012).
 Minding animals: Feminism and animal studies, International Society for

 Environmental Ethics Newsletter, 23 (3).